What Did You Eat Yesterday?: Manga

-What Did You Eat Yesterday?, written and illustrated by Fumi Yoshinaga, has been serialized in Kodansha's seinen manga magazine Morning since February 22, 2007, and has been collected into tankōbon volumes published by Kodansha.
+What Did You Eat Yesterday?, written and illustrated by Fumi Yoshinaga, has been serialized in Kodansha's seinen manga magazine Morning since February 22, 2007, and has been collected into tankobon volumes published by Kodansha.
 In North America, an English language translation of the series has been licensed by Vertical since 2014.

 Television drama & film

 A live-action television drama adaptation of What Did You Eat Yesterday? was announced in Morning magazine on January 23, 2019.
 That same day, TV Tokyo announced that the series would star Hidetoshi Nishijima as Shiro and Seiyō Uchino as Kenji, with Naoko Adachi as screenwriter and Kazuhito Nakae, Katsumi Nojiri, and Kenji Katagiri as directors.
-The series aired on TV Tokyo's Drama24 programming block from April 5, 2019 to June 28, 2019, with a 90-minute special aired on January 1, 2020.
+The series aired on TV Tokyo's Drama24 programming block from April 5, 2019, to June 28, 2019, with a 90-minute special aired on January 1, 2020.
 Overground Acoustic Underground performed the series' opening theme song "Kaerimichi" ("The Way Back Home"), while Friends performed the closing theme "i o you".

 On March 27, 2020, Toho announced that it would produce a live-action feature film sequel to the television drama, with the original cast of the television drama reprising their roles and Nakae and Adachi returning as director and scriptwriter, respectively.
 The film was released on November 3, 2021.
 A second season of the television drama was announced in May 2023, and ran from October to December 2023.

 Other media

-A spin-off yaoi dōjinshi series, Kenji and Shiro-san (ケンジとシロさん, Kenji to Shiro-san), has been published by Fumi Yoshinaga since 2015.
+A spin-off yaoi doujinshi series, Kenji and Shiro-san (ケンジとシロさん, Kenji to Shiro-san), has been published by Fumi Yoshinaga since 2015.
 The series depicts scenes alluded to in the original manga, as well as sexual encounters between Kenji and Shiro.
 Issues of the series have been released by Yoshinaga at Comiket.

 A cookbook featuring recipes prepared in the television drama, Official Guidebook & Recipes: What Did You Eat Yesterday? ～Shiro's Simple Recipes～ (公式ガイド＆レシピ　きのう何食べた？　～シロさんの簡単レシピ～), was published by Kodansha in April 2019.

 An exhibition featuring sets and props from the television drama, as well as reproductions of pages from the original manga, toured Japan in 2019.
 The exhibition was displayed in Tokyo from June to July, Nagoya from August to September, and Osaka in September.